NiravBhattLab/BiCA/README.md

 ## Prerequisites

 Create a new conda environment.
-Ensure that the python version is below 3.11
+Ensure that the python version is below 3.11 (otherwise faiss-gpu will fail to install).

 ```bash
 conda create -n <env_name> python=3.10.14
 ```

-Activate it using
+Activate it using.

 ```
 conda activate <env_name>